MathStar: Collapse

 Tiberius Capital II LLC began pursuing the company in late May 2009 with an offer of $1.15 per share, but the company urged stockholders to reject the offer from the investment fund.
 A few days after Tiberius’ offer, PureChoice made another offer of its own, this time at $1.28 per share.
 MathStar's board urged rejection of the Tiberius bid due to ongoing negotiations concerning a merger with yet another private company, or the possibility of resuming operations.
 A week later MathStar delayed a vote on whether or not to liquidate, and two days later officially rejected PureChoice's fourth offer.

 Tiberius then increased its bid in July 2009 by offering to buy all outstanding stock, instead of just a controlling interest, which MathStar's board again rejected.

-Later that month, MathStar announced they were working on a possible merger with Sajan Inc., leading founder and CEO Pihl to resign from the company.
+Later that month, MathStar announced it was working on a possible merger with Sajan Inc., leading founder and CEO Pihl to resign from the company.
 The next month Tiberius upped its offer for MathStar to $1.35 per share.

 The bids by Tiberius were unsuccessful, with the firm's head John Fife accusing MathStar, Sajan, and others of securities fraud over the merger between MathStar and Sajan.
 MathStar and Sajan were then among several plaintiffs who sued Fife after his comments.
 Then, on February 23, 2010, the merger between Sajan and MathStar was completed with the MathStar name remaining, but the products and services being those of Sajan.
 A few days later, the name was officially changed from MathStar to Sajan, Inc., with Shannon Zimmerman as the president and CEO.